 OBJECTIVE

 The prognostic role of microvascular complications for all-cause death in patients with diabetes hospitalized for coronavirus disease-2019 (COVID-19) has been suggested.
-However, no detailed analysis of the microvascular burden is available so far.
+However, no detailed analysis of the microvascular burden in these patients is available so far.

 RESEARCH DESIGN AND METHODS

-Participants from the French CORONADO initiative (Coronavirus SARS-CoV-2 and Diabetes Outcomes) and the British ABCD Covid-19 audit, two a nationwide multicenter studies, were analyzed, during the first phase of the pandemics.
-In patients with diabetes hospitalized for COVID-19 with a 28-day follow-up , we assessed the association between the risk of severe outcome (tracheal intubation and/or death) and microvascular complications: diabetic retinopathy (DR) (current or history of any stage of DR) and/or diabetic kidney disease (DKD) proteinuria and/or eGFR<60 ml/min/1.73m2, and/or history of diabetic foot ulcer (DFU).
+Participants from the French CORONADO initiative (Coronavirus SARS-CoV-2 and Diabetes Outcomes) and the United Kingdom Association of British Clinical Diabetologist (ABCD) Covid-19 audit, two nationwide multicenter studies, were analyzed, during the first phase of the pandemic.
+In patients with diabetes hospitalized for COVID-19 within a 28-day follow-up (CORONADO) or during the inpatient stay (UK ABCD) , we assessed the association between the risk of deathand microvascular complications which included diabetic retinopathy (DR) and/or diabetic kidney disease (DKD) proteinuria and/or eGFR<60 ml/min/1.73m2, and/or history of diabetic foot ulcer (DFU).

 RESULTS

 Among 2,796 CORONADO and 3,528 ABCD Covid-19 audit patients, the status for microvascular diabetic complications was ascertained for 1,314 (47.0%) and 1,809 (51,3%) patients: 968 and 1,030 with ≥1 severe microvascular complication(s) and 346 and 779 free of any complications, respectively.
-Briefly, compared with the patients without microvascular complications, those with severe microvascular complications were older and had higher HbA1c, AST/ALT, lymphocyte and platelet counts, while sex, type of diabetes and CRP were not significantly different between the 2 groups.
-After adjustment for age and sex, patients with one or more severe microvascular complications had an increased risk of death (OR: 2.54 (1.94-3.31, P < 0.0001).
+Compared with patients without microvascular complications, those with microvascular complications were older and had higher HbA1c, AST/ALT, lymphocyte and platelet counts, while sex, type of diabetes and CRP were not significantly different between the 2 groups.
+After adjustment for age and sex, patients with one or more microvascular complications had an increased risk of death (OR: 2.54 (1.94-3.31, P < 0.0001).
 Isolated DKD (adjusted OR: 2.57 (1.91-3.46)) and DFU (adjusted OR: 4.13 (1.15-14.83)), combined DKD and DFU (2.41 [1.26-4.59], combined DKD and DR (4.20 [2.28-7.74]), combined DFU and DR (OR: 6.38 [1.02-39.84]) but not isolated DR (adjusted OR: 0.88 (0.19-1.91)) were associated with the risk of death.

 CONCLUSIONS

-Diabetic kidney disease or diabetic foot ulcer, alone or combined, convey an increased risk of death in patients hospitalized for COVID-19.
+Diabetic kidney disease or diabetic foot ulcer, alone or combined are associated with an increased risk of death in patients hospitalized for COVID-19.
 These findings support systematic search for specific diabetic complication phenotyping in diabetic COVID-19 patients.

 Key words: COVID-19, chronic kidney disease, diabetic foot, retinopathy, microvascular complications, mortality